BFarkascode/STM32Bootloader/README.md

 This is a general bootloader for the STM32L0xx devices.
 If commanded, it places incoming data at memory position 0x8008000 and jump to that position.

 Control and code reception is done using incoming serial.
 The “master” device can be whatever that can generate such a serial signal, albeit the command construction must follow the guidelines defined within the STM32_UARTDriver project.
+The machine codes does not need to have a message start sequence.

 The bootloader can process for commands from the master.
 It can:
 -	Switch on external control